 If I kept ignoring my skin there would be irreparable damage.
-I had read a lot on Bali and it’s vegan cafes, yoga culture, and overall health-oriented lifestyle.
+I had read a lot about Bali and its vegan cafes, yoga culture, and overall health-oriented lifestyle.
 It sounded like the perfect place to get myself back to normal.
 We booked tickets to Bali that same day and 5 days later we were there.
-As soon as we arrived we decided switching to veganism was the right thing to do.
+As soon as we arrived we decided that switching to veganism was the right thing to do.
 Nick doesn’t have any food-related problems, but he wanted to help me get healthy.
 Taking on this challenge together made things much easier.

 At first I craved chicken like crazy!
 But as the days went on things got easier.
 It really helps that Bali has so many vegan cafes.
 It has now been a month since I’ve switched to a vegan lifestyle and my skin is better than ever!
 My Rosacea is not completely gone, but I have only a light blush instead of a full-on rash on my face.
 I am no longer uncomfortable in my own skin.

-My Vegan Diet
+My Rosacea Vegan Diet

-It is based mainly on eating superfoods…all day!
+My diet for rosacea is based mainly on eating superfoods…all day!
 I have tropical fruits throughout the day like dragon fruit, mango, passion fruit, and pineapple; grains like quinoa or black rice, nuts and seeds, health powders like maca and spirulina, and plenty of teas – both regular and fermented.
 My body, skin, and mind are all nourished and, in turn, I feel healthy.

 My skin is healing, I have more energy, I’m sleeping like a baby, and I’m leaner.
 It’s the best thing!